FelipeVillota/db-check-cocaine-seizures/README.md

 ### How does it work?

-This checkpoint can be adapted according to the database's goal or specific tasks.
+This checkpoint can be adapted according to the database's goal or if specific tasks are demanded.

 Three basic approaches: